 Local: Illinois law permits municipalities to impose taxes or license fees on amusement devices (65 ILCS 5/11-55-1).
-Counties can do so in unin-corporated areas (55 ILCS 5/5-1076).
+Counties can do so in unincorporated areas (55 ILCS 5/5-1076).

-Thirteen states impose annual taxes on each coin-operated amusement device; six states tax gross receipts from such devices; and Arkansas, Delaware, Florida, and South Dakota do both.
+Fourteen states impose annual taxes on each coin-operated amusement device; six states tax gross receipts from such devices; and Arkansas, Delaware, Florida, and South Dakota do both.

 State Rate per machine State Percent of gross receipts

-Oregon \$135 West Virginia 6.0 %
+Oregon \$135 Iowa 6.0 %

-Delaware 75 Iowa 5.0
+Delaware 75 West Virginia 6.0

 Texas 60 Florida 4.0

 Oklahoma 50 South Dakota 4.0

 Idaho 35 Arkansas 3.0

-Nebraska 35 Delaware 0.307
+Nebraska 35 Delaware 0.384

 Florida 30

+Georgia 25

 North Dakota 25

-South Carolina 25 to 2,00 0 (depending on type of ma achine)†
+South Carolina 25 to 2,00 0 (depending on type of machine) [†]

-Massachusetts 20 ,
+Massachusetts 20

 South Dakota 12

 Tennessee 10

 Arkansas 5

-- \ The "amusement devices" to which Oregon's law applies are actually video lottery game terminals. - South Carolina's charges are twice those listed but are imposed biennially.
+^{} The "amusement devices" to which Oregon's law applies are actually video lottery game terminals.

+[†] South Carolina's charges are twice those listed but payable biennially.

 In addition to taxes on gross receipts and per machine, Arkansas charges a license fee of \$500 for an operator of up to three devices and \$1,000 for an operator of more than three.
+Georgia charges a license fee of \$250 for an operator of up to 5 devices; \$1,500 for 6 to 60 devices; and \$2,500 for more than 60 devices.
 In North Dakota, machine operators who do not own the premises where the machines operate must pay \$1,000 annually.
 Oregon charges an additional \$50 per machine if net receipts exceed \$104,000, and an extra \$75 per machine if they exceed \$260,000.
-Tennessee charges an annual license fee of \$500 to \$2.000 depending on number of machines.
+Tennessee charges an annual license fee of \$500 to \$2,000 depending on number of machines.
 Texas charges an annual license fee of \$200 for an operator of up to 50 devices; \$400 for an operator of 51 to 200 devices; and \$500 for an operator of more than 200 devices.

 Virginia authorizes local taxes on coin-operated amusement devices, up to a maximum of \$200 for 10 or more machines.
 Localities may also impose taxes on amusement device operators' gross receipts.
 New Hampshire allows towns to set licensing fees for coin-operated amusement devices, and South Carolina allows cities and counties to do so.
-Kentucky allows municipalities to tax coin machines up to \$20 per machine.
+Kentucky and Louisiana allow municipalities to tax coin machines up to \$20 per machine (up to \$50 for electronic pinball machines, flipper machines, and video games in Louisiana).
+New York City may charge up to \$25 per machine annually.